-We compared Hg concentrations between sites using our linear mixed effect model.
-We compared the Hg concentration between sites separately for each species due to the separate models.
-The differences in Hg concentrations between sites can be noted from the inferential plots and supported by statistical tests.

-Results from the linear mixed effect model outlined in equation 1 for YP are presented here below.
+Results from the linear mixed effect model outlined in equation 1 for YP are presented here.
 PC1 showed a positive relationship with log Hg concentration (Table 2; Figure 5; Figure A8).
 Furthermore, there was a difference in Hg concentration between the sexes, such that males had higher Hg than females (Table 2; Figure A8).
-However, the difference in Hg concentration between the sexes was not size adjusted, and even unadjusted, the difference between the raw means is only ~10 μg kg-1 wet weight-1 (Table 1), which is not a very large difference in terms of the health risks associated with Hg consumption.
+However, the difference in Hg concentration between the sexes was not size adjusted, and even unadjusted, the difference between the raw means is only ~10 μg kg-1 wet weight-1 (Table 1).
+Although this was a statistical significance, the magnitude of the difference between sexes is not biologically meaningful and the difference is not a concern when considering the health risks associated with Hg consumption from fish.
 From the site effect plot for YP, it can be concluded that NF had the lowest Hg concentration while FF had the highest concentration, with REF falling in between (Figure A8).
 These differences in Hg concentrations between sites were supported by the summary of the linear mixed effects model as FF had a positive slope estimate compared to REF (increased from REF), while NF had a negative slope estimate compared to REF (decreased from REF) (Table 2).
 Furthermore, the site effects plot shows that the 95% confidence intervals of NF and FF do not overlap which suggests that the difference in Hg concentrations between these sites is greater than expected by chance (Figure A8).

-Results from the linear mixed effect model outlined in equation 1 for SMB are presented here below.
+Results from the linear mixed effect model outlined in equation 1 for SMB are presented here.
 PC1 showed a positive relationship with log Hg concentration (Table 3; Figure 6; Figure A9).
 Again, the sex effect plot shows that Hg is greater in males than females in SMB (Table 3; Figure A9).
 However, these concentrations are not size adjusted and the 95% confidence intervals have quite a large overlap (Figure A9).
-Furthermore, the raw difference in the means is only ~2 μg kg-1 wet weight-1 (Table 1), which is not a biologically important difference in respect to risks of Hg consumption.
+Furthermore, the raw difference in the means is only ~2 μg kg-1 wet weight-1 (Table 1), which is not a biologically important difference in respect to risks of Hg consumption from fish.
 From the site effect plot for SMB, it can be concluded that NF had a higher Hg concentration than the REF site (Figure A9).
 Furthermore, this plot shows that the 95% confidence intervals do not overlap which suggests that the difference in Hg concentrations between these sites is greater than expected by chance.
 This is further supported by the summary of the linear mixed effects model as the slope estimate of NF compared to REF was positive and relatively high (~0.81; Table 3).